nanobowers/py2cr/README.md

 To some extent, it will always be incomplete.
 The goal is to cover common cases and reduce the additional work to minimum-viable-program.

-Numpy tests have been disabled, but about 1/3rd of them are operational.
+Numpy tests have been disabled from the default testsuite, but about 1/3rd of them are operational and can be run with `./run_tests.py numpy`

 Additional tests have been imported from [py2many](https://github.com/adsharma/py2many).
-Many of these do not operate, but some have been used to enhance coverage of py2cr. :tada:
+Many of these do not operate (known to fail), but some have been used to enhance coverage of py2cr. :tada:  Run these with `./run_tests.py py2many`
+It is possible some of the py2many tests cover pre-existing tests, so some many be pruned out later on.

 ## Limitations